KosinskiLab/pyTME/doc/quickstart/integrations.rst

 Integrations
 ============

-The output of pyTME can be readily integrated with the refinement, classification and averaging procedures of existing software.
+The output of |project| can be readily integrated with the refinement, classification and averaging procedures of existing software.
 The following subsections outline such integrations.

 RELION